Machealb/HaiboLi.github.io/_pages/about.md

 Welcome to my website!

-I am a research associate in Statistics at the [School of Mathematics and Statistics][MathsStats] at the [University of Glasgow][UoG], working with [Dirk Husmeier][DirkHusmeier] on computer-intensive statistical inference in soft-tissue mechanical models based on partial differential equations.
-My current post is within the EPSRC funded [Closed-Loop Data Science][CLDS] centre, where I work on incorporating feedback effects into healthcare prognostication systems.
-My previous position at Glasgow was within [SofTMech][SofTMech], an EPSRC centre for Multiscale Soft Tissue Mechanics with applications to heart and cancer.
+I am currently a Research Fellow in applied mathematics at [School of Mathematics and Statistics](https://ms.unimelb.edu.au), [The University of Melbourne](https://www.unimelb.edu.au/).
+My research centers around utilizing mathematical modeling and computational techniques to address challenging problems arising from scientific computing, matrix computation and data science.
+Mathematics is the main tool in my My work is highly interdisciplinary.
+I am always looking to collaborate with researchers from mathematics, statistics, artificial intelligence, high performance computing and etc.

 ## Research interests:
-My research interests center around utilizing mathematical modeling and computational techniques to address challenging problems arising from scientific computing, matrix computation and data science.
-These topics include:
+My research interests include:
 - Inverse problems, regularization
 - Numerical linear algebra, Matrix analysis and computation
 - Scientific machine learning, kernel method

+Many other topics are also related to my research, such as numerical optimization, numerical PDEs, and statistical learning.

 ## Academic Experience
 - Research Fellow, School of Mathematics and Statistics, The University of Melbourne, Sep.
 2023 – present